-I’ve always been a fan of refried beans, and usually only eat them with Taco Dip or making simple bean burritos.
+I’ve always been a fan of refried beans.
+But I usually only eat them in Taco Dip or making simple bean burritos.
 I found a recipe on the 100 Days of Real Food website for tostadas with chicken, but we weren’t wanting meat the night we came up with this recipe.
 Usually, though, I love the recipes on there and still want to try them with chicken one day.
 But it hasn’t happened yet since we love the bean and cheese tostadas.

-Refried beans are basically a staple in my pantry, so I knew I wanted to use those.
-We had some small taco shells from another meal, so used those as the base.
+Refried beans are basically a staple in my pantry so I knew I wanted to use those.
+We had some small taco shells from another meal, so we used those as the base.
 Then I started building from there.

 When I know we have these on the meal plan for the week, I buy corn tortillas for the base because they cook better and are a healthier option.
 I tried making my own refried beans once and it was an epic fail, so I like to get the Old El Paso brand of beans whenever I need them.
 But don’t buy the fat-free ones, they have no flavor!

-We like to serve ours with a refreshing drink such as Strawberry Mojitos or Spiked Agua Fresca (pictured below).
+We like to serve ours with a refreshing drink such as Strawberry Mojitos or Spiked Agua Fresca.
 They have also become our go-to for a quick and easy Cinco de Mayo dinner, especially if we have friends over.

 - 1 can refried beans